tpo/little_shell_scripts/README.md

 ### bromium

-usage: bromium
+usage: bromium [--enable-cookies] [URL]
        bromium --help

-    run chromium with an empty temporary profile
+    Run chromium with an empty temporary profile.

+    By default bromium will run in "incognito" mode.
+If you want to allow cookies then use --enable-cookies

 ### catnamed